SasView/sasview.github.io/cite.md

 If you found this software useful to your work please cite and/or [acknowledge](#acknowledging-sasview) its use in your publications.

-Users who utilized the SasView GUI need only cite [SasView](#citing-sasview).
-Users who integrated packages into other software or scripts should cite every package used amongst [SasView](#citing-sasview), [SasModels](#citing-sasmodels), and [SasData](#citing-sasdata).
+Users who utilized the GUI-driven SasView App need only cite [SasView](#citing-sasview).
+Users who integrated packages into other software or scripts are asked to cite every package used amongst [SasView](#citing-sasview), [SasModels](#citing-sasmodels), and [SasData](#citing-sasdata).

+As new versions of each package are released, calculation methods may change or be corrected.
+To account for these calculation differences, please cite the version or versions you used to analyze your data.

 ### Citing SasView

-Each release of SasView is given a unique DOI.
-As new versions are released, calculation methods may change or be corrected.
+Each version of SasView is given a unique DOI.
-To account for these calculation differences, please cite the version or versions you used to analyze your data.

 If you are unsure of the version, the citation is available directly from the app under the Help menu.
 In version 6+, look for the option _Cite SasView_.
 In version 5 or earlier, look for the option _Acknowledge_.

 | Version 5                               | Version 6                               |